MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 - Result (boolean) - Returns `true` if there are no errors related to this command.

-### SlamStopStreaming - ALPHA
+### StopSlamStreaming - ALPHA
 Closes the data stream from the Occipital Structure Core depth sensor.
 This command turns off the laser in the depth sensor and lowers Misty's power consumption.

-**Important!** Always use this command to close the depth sensor data stream after using `SlamStartStreaming` and any commands that use Misty's Occipital Structure Core depth sensor.
+**Important!** Always use this command to close the depth sensor data stream after using `StartSlamStreaming` and any commands that use Misty's Occipital Structure Core depth sensor.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Endpoint: POST &lt;robot-ip-address&gt;/api/alpha/slam/streaming/stop